40-Year-Old Pitcher – Free Agent

 Hiroki Kuroda Contract Information:

-Signed a one-year, $16 million contract with the Yankees in December of 2013.
+Signed a contract with the Hiroshima Toyo Carp in December 2014.

 To instantly reveal our fantasy analysis of every player – including Hiroki Kuroda – simply subscribe now.